xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 different data splits but also generalized well to unseen data.

 To conclude, this work underscores the potential of machine learning to contribute significantly to environmental conservation efforts.
-By employing a mix of sophisticated techniques, from spectral analysis to advanced deep learning models, a scalable and accurate method for monitoring kelp forests was developed.
+By employing a mix of techniques, from spectral analysis to advanced deep learning models, a scalable and accurate method for monitoring kelp forests was developed.
 This solution not offers a practical tool for ecosystem management and conservation.
 Success of Deep Learning approach in this challenge reaffirms the importance of machine learning in addressing some of the most pressing environmental issues of our time.